lazniak/comfyui-google-photos-loader/README.md

 To learn more about Paul's journey and work, check out his [bio video](https://www.youtube.com/watch?v=5KIcxuWEa4E).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure you follow our [Code of Conduct](CODE_OF_CONDUCT.md) and read our [Contributing Guidelines](CONTRIBUTING.md) before making a submission.

-## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.
-For more detailed support or custom development inquiries, you can reach out to Paul directly through his social media channels or website.

-## To-Do List

-- Improve randomization feature
-- Fully implement and enhance the Image Search feature with search query functionality

-Note: The Image Search feature is currently under development.
-Contributions to improve this feature are welcome!

----

 Enjoy using the Google Photos Loader in your ComfyUI workflows!